aaroncnc/Remora-GUI-Config-Tool/README.md

 This is in alpha for the moment. not feature complete but a proof of concept.

+Things still missing
+Encoder support
+Thermistors
+PWM
+Servo

+The Save and load function of the tool only saves/loads the items needed for the config file. i need to add the rest of the new inputs.

+Spindle is setup only for pwm to dac control. more options to come later.

+Inputs missing the option for home+limit combo.

 .
 To run the tool you will need to have PyQt5 installed.